Shen-Language/shen-cl/README.md

 You will need to have recent versions of the Common Lisp implementations you want to work with installed and available as the `Makefile` requires.
 Installation is different depending on operating system.

 Support for Common Lisp implementations varies over different operating systems.
 By default, only implementations available in binary form are built with the `make all` command.
-Check the value of the `All` variable in the `Makefile` by running `make env` to which are supported on your machine.
+Check the value of the `All` variable in the `Makefile` to see which are supported for your OS and architecture.

 Check the project page for any CL implementation to build from source if necessary.